 The faint Lynx can be made out in good conditions between the head and front legs of the Bear, the heads of the celestial Twins (Pollux and Castor), and the hexagon of Auriga.

 The small, faint constellation Leo Minor lies between the constellation figure of Leo and the feet of the Great Bear.
 The Bear’s feet are marked by three pairs of stars between the Big Dipper and Leo.
-The asterism formed by these stars is known as Three Leaps of the Gazelle.
+These stars form the old Arabic asterism called Three Leaps of the Gazelle.

 The line of the Great Bear’s back (from Megrez to Dubhe) points toward Capella, the luminary of Auriga and the 6th brightest star in the sky.
 Castor in Gemini is found on the line drawn from Megrez through Merak and extended by about five times the distance as that between the two stars.